Crinibus/scraper/README.md

 ```
 python3 main.py --reset
 ```
-This deletes all the data inside each product, such as id, url and and dates with prices.
+This deletes all the data inside each product, such as id, url and all datapoints.

 <br/>